 Think through all your options and decide which one will come closest to making you both happy.

 And always remember, just because you made the junk food for him doesn't mean you have to eat it too.
 I have ribeye most nights.
 Why would I want to eat his lousy mac and cheese, lol?

 Love thy neighbor.
 No exceptions.
+Respond to evil with good.
 Equal rights for others does not mean less rights for you.
 It's not pie.
 “Our problem as Americans is we actually hate history.
 What we love is nostalgia.”
 Regie Gibson "You can't get into heaven without a permission slip from the poor."
-Reverend Jesse Jackson "Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph." --Thomas Paine, The American Crisis #1
+Reverend Jesse Jackson "Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph." --Thomas Paine, T